frankhart2018/typy/Doc/library/ctypes.rst

 Note: The code samples in this tutorial use :mod:`doctest` to make sure that they actually work.
-Since some code samples behave differently under Linux, Windows, or macOS, they contain doctest directives in comments.
+Since some code samples behave differently under Linux, Windows, or Mac OS X, they contain doctest directives in comments.

 Note: Some code samples reference the ctypes :class:`c_int` type.
 On platforms where ``sizeof(long) == sizeof(int)`` it is an alias to :class:`c_long`.